 Assistant Professor in Probability

 The Department of Mathematical Sciences at Durham University is investing in excellence and seeks to appoint a talented individual to the role of Assistant Professor.
-We welcome applications from those with research and teaching interests in the field of Probability.
+We welcome applications from exceptional candidates with research and teaching interests in the field of Probability.

-This post offers an exciting opportunity to make a major contribution to the development of the Probability group at Durham.
-It will allow you to participate in internationally excellent research and teaching while offering you unrivalled opportunities to progress and embed your career in an exciting and progressive institution.
+This post offers an exciting opportunity to make a major contribution to the development of the Probability Group at Durham.
+It will allow you to participate in internationally excellent research and teaching, while offering you unrivalled opportunities to build your career in an exciting and progressive institution.

-The Department is one of the UK’s best Departments of Mathematical Sciences with an outstanding reputation in teaching, research and students’ employability.
-Ranked 7th in terms of grade point average intensity in the Research Excellence Framework 2014, it has an active programme of internationally recognized research in Pure Mathematics, Applied Mathematics (including Applied and Computational Mathematics as well as Mathematical and Theoretical Particle Physics), Statistics and Probability.
+The Department is one of the UK’s best mathematics departments, with an outstanding reputation in research, teaching, and student employability.
+Ranked 7th in terms of grade point average intensity in the Research Excellence Framework 2014, it has an active programme of internationally recognized research in Pure Mathematics, Applied Mathematics (including Applied and Computational Mathematics as well as Mathematical and Theoretical Particle Physics), and Statistics and Probability.
 The research culture is vibrant, with many visitors, seminars, international conferences and workshops.
 We aim to provide a supportive and friendly environment with a strong sense of community.
-The Department, which currently has 63 permanent members of staff, is set to grow significantly over the next ten years and by 2020 will have a new building which will be shared with Computer Science and will foster constructive interdisciplinary exchanges.
+The Department, which currently has 73 permanent members of staff, has recently grown, and will continue to grow, significantly.
+In 2020, we will move to a newly constructed building, to be shared with Computer Science, with the goal of fostering constructive interdisciplinary exchanges.

-The Department of Mathematical Sciences has a proud tradition of delivering excellence in its undergraduate programmes through research-led and small group teaching.
-Attracting some of the best students in the country (fifth best average UCAS entry tariff), the Department was ranked 6th in the Complete University Guide 2019.
+The Department has a proud tradition of delivering excellence in its undergraduate programmes through research-led and small group teaching.
+Attracting some of the best students in the country (5th best average UCAS entry tariff), the Department was ranked 4th in the Complete University Guide 2020.
+As part of the expansion of the Department, a new MSc in Scientific Computing and Data Analysis will commence this year, while 2020 will see the launch of a new degree in Mathematics and Statistics.
+Both degrees will allow research-led teaching in areas at the forefront of modern statistical practice.